| Policy Title | SAFER RECRUITMENT & SELECTION | Date of Last Review | September 2024 |

 more columns are needed.
 Desirable criteria should not be used at this

-stage for shortlisting. - Using the application form, allocate one of the following scores for each criteria:
+- Using the application form, allocate one of the following scores for each criteria:

 0 = Does not meet requirements/No evidence.